m-peeler/Furman-Now-Docs/JavaScript/Syntax.md

 ## If-Else and Ternary

 Like in most languages, if-statements let control flow be changed on the basis of conditions.
 JavaScript also has 'ternary operators,' which allow if-statements to be compressed into single-line expressions for briefer uses; these can often be useful in template strings or when switching between binary state.
+Ternaries use a `?` to indicate the end of the conditional and a `:` to seperate the `if` action from the `else` action.

 ```js
 if (x === 2) {